 - 2 are residents and/or local business leaders appointed by the Borough President; and

-- In addition, each CEC includes a non-voting high school senior who lives in the district and is appointed by the Community Superintendent.
+- In addition, each CEC includes two non-voting high school seniors who live in the district and is appointed by the Community Superintendent.

 - CECs must hold at least one public meeting per month, with the Community Superintendent, where the parents and the community may air their concerns.